redbrick/brickbot/CONTRIBUTING.md

 ### As a non-Redbrick member

 If you aren't a Redbrick member you're obviously still welcome to help out!
 It's probably easiest for you to work on this by [setting up your own Discord server](https://www.howtogeek.com/364075/how-to-create-set-up-and-manage-your-discord-server/).
 Once you've done that you'll need to [create a bot account](https://discordpy.readthedocs.io/en/latest/discord.html).
-This involves in creating a token for your bot, the brickbot code specifies this token is found at `/tmp/brickbot.token` but you can change this to anywhere on your local machine for development purposes.
+This involves creating a token for your bot.
+The brickbot code specifies that this token is found at `/tmp/brickbot.token` but you can change this to anywhere on your local machine for development purposes.

 ---